keithyin/mynotes/Language-Framework/GPU_Programming/triton-server.md

 --log-verbose  <integer>  (0 disable verbose logging and values>=1 enable verbose logging) --strict-model-config <boolean> if true, model config.pbtxt file must be provided and all required configruation settings must be specified. if false the model config.pbtxt may be absent or only partially specified and the server will attempt to derive the missing required configuration
---strict-readiness <boolean> if true, the server is reponsive only when all models are ready if false, the server is responsive if some/all models unavailable --exit-on-error <boolean> if false, even when some of models fail to be loaded the server will still be launched.
+--strict-readiness <boolean> if true, the server is reponsive only when all models are ready. (检查ready的时候，什么时候会返回ready) if false, the server is responsive if some/all models unavailable --exit-on-error <boolean> if false, even when some of models fail to be loaded the server will still be launched.
 --http-port <integer> default 8000